AspNetMonsters/website/source/_posts/AspNetMonsters-Episode-10.md

 In this episode, Monster James walks us through the components required to build out a simple, custom configuration provider that can read in your settings from a database.
 The Monsters also talk through the mechanics and importance of overriding values of settings when using multiple sources for configuration.

-Be sure to follow the monsters on Twitter and check out the blog for related posts.
+Be sure to follow [the Monsters on Twitter](https://twitter.com/AspNetMonsters) and check out [the blog](http://aspnetmonsters.com) for related posts.

 The production code for this episode is hh.